The Real World: Key West: After filming

 Svetlana Shusterman became an aspiring actress and model who appeared in FHM as one of the "Girls of FHM".
-In 2007 she was arrested for disorderly conduct.Svetlana Shusterman at Girls of FHM In March 2014, Shusterman filed a restraining order against Incubus frontman Brandon Boyd.
+In 2007 she was arrested for disorderly conduct.
+In March 2014, Shusterman filed a restraining order against Incubus frontman Brandon Boyd.
 Boyd responded that he did not know her, and did not recall having ever met her.

 Janelle Casanave got married on June 13, 2015.

 In 2011, Devenanzio alleged in a lawsuit that the TV series Entourage damaged his name and personality and caused him emotional distress by featuring a character named "Johnny Bananas", played by Kevin Dillon.
 One year later, the judge ruled in HBO's favor.
 In 2017, he appeared on Fear Factor alongside Leroy Garrett from The Real World: Las Vegas.
 In 2018, he started hosting 1st Look, a late-night travel series on NBC.
 In 2020, Devenanzio competed in season 19 of Worst Cooks in America.
 Devenanzio subsequently hosted another late-night NBC show, Celebrity Sleepover, which premiered on April 3, 2021.
+Devenanzio also competed on the first season of House of Villains, and on the second season of The Traitors.